kayateia/lifestream-node-server/API.md

 - Path component:
 	- **streamid**: Stream ID.
 May be a comma-delimited list of stream IDs
+		- If stream ID 0 is present, the result set will include orphaned images (that are not associated with any stream)
 - Query string:
 	- **olderThan** _(optional)_: Number of seconds since the UNIX epoch.
 Only images whose upload time is older than this will be included in the result set
 	- **olderThanId** _(optional)_: Image ID.
 Only images whose image ID is lower than this will be included in the result set